Is online gambling legal in the U.S.?by Michael Bluejay, Last Updated: November, 2015.

 Old Summary of State Laws.
 Chuck Humphrey has a summary

-of state gambling laws, but as I write this in May 2011,
+of state gambling laws, but as I write this in Nov.
+2015, it

-it hasn't been updated since 2007.
-According to the list,
+hasn't been updated since 2007.
+According to the list, at that

-at that time only Illinois, Indiana, Louisiana, Montana, Nevada,
+time only Illinois, Indiana, Louisiana, Montana, Nevada, Oregon,

-Oregon, South Dakota, and Washington had express prohibitions
+South Dakota, Washington, and Wisconsin had express prohibitions

 against Internet gambling.